 Your Interior Design Business Domain Name

 Or put another way, your website address.
-Some business, including interior design practices, operate without a website.
+Some businesses, including interior design practices, run without a website.
 Of course, it’s possible to do.
 In the same way, it’s possible to light a fire by rubbing 2 sticks together.
 But it’s far from easy.
-As a consequence, I strongly advise any interior design business to have a website.
-And next’s months Business Success Blog explores why.
-Subscribe so you don’t miss it
+As a result, I strongly advise any interior design business to have a website.
+And next month’s Business Success Blog explores why.
+Subscribe so you don’t miss it.

 Let’s start at the end.
-The domain extension: ‘.com’, ‘.net’, ‘.org’ and so on.
+The domain extension: ‘.com’, ‘.net’, ‘.org’, and so on.
 Once conventional wisdom was to choose ‘.com’.
 Because it gave the impression of a ‘proper business’.
-Personal websites often use the extension ‘.net’, ‘.biz’ can be spammy, and Government departments often use ‘.org’.
+Personal websites frequently have the extension ‘.net’.
+Equally, ‘.biz’ can be spammy.
+And Government departments generally use ‘.org’.
 Now we’ve had Brexit and COVID.
 And the associated import taxes and supply disruptions.
 For UK customers, ‘.co.uk’ just feels a bit safer.
-So, if you’re a UK interior design firm with UK clients, choose ‘.co.uk’.
-And it’s often cheaper than ‘.com’
+So, if you’re a UK interior design firm with UK clients, choose if you can ‘.co.uk’.
+And it’s often cheaper than ‘.com’.

 Next, the bit before the extension.
 This part of your domain name should exactly match your business name.
 But without spaces.
 Don’t use hyphens or underscores.
 They just create confusion.
-And this means your business is less likely to be found in a Google search.
-Similarly, potential clients are more likely to mistype your email addresses
+And this means people are less likely to find you with a Google search.
+Similarly, potential clients are more likely to mistype your email addresses.

 Therefore, following this advice, Abigail’s practice will have the website address brightinteriors.co.uk.
 If the domain is available, she can turn her interior design business name into a real interior design business.
-But, you’ve guessed it, brightinteriors.co.uk has already been registered by someone else.
+But, you’ve guessed it, someone else has already registered brightinteriors.co.uk.
 So, now what?

 Abigail starts again.
-This time using the YourCoachApproach interior design business name checklist
+This time using the YourCoachApproach name your interior design business for success checklist.

 - Try them out.
 Say them out loud.
 Write them down.
 It’s crucial to get others’ views.
-And a social media poll is a great way to gather feedback.
-Especially if you poll your potential clients
+And a social media poll is a fantastic way to gather feedback.
+Especially if you poll your potential clients.

 - Consider email addresses.
 First and last name, or first only?
 How easy are they to type?
 More importantly, how easy are they to mistype?

 - Google them.
 Please do this.
-I recently Googled the name of a recently launched firm to find out what it meant.
+I recently Googled the name of a newly launched firm to find out what it meant.
 And the search returned porn.
-As you’ll probably run this check several times, use private/incognito browsing.
-This way you’ll see what everyone else sees
+To ensure you see the same results as everyone else, search using private/incognito browsing.

 - Check social media.
 Can you set up a Facebook and LinkedIn Business page in your business name?
-And create an Insta, Twitter and Pinterest account?
+And create an Instar and Pinterest profile?
 Also, conduct a hashtag search on Twitter and Insta.
 Like Google, if a hashtag search returns things you don’t want to be associated with, then tweak your business name.
-And do the same if social media pages or accounts aren’t available
+And do the same if social media pages or accounts aren’t available.

-- Check that your business name is not already a registered trademark.
+- Check your business name isn’t already a registered trademark.
 Do this for free via the Government’s Intellectual Property Office website.
 If already registered, you can’t use the business name.
 In fact, it’s illegal to do so.

 - Decide if you’re a company.
 Isn’t that the same as a business?
-No, we could operate as a sole trader (or business partnership).
+No, we could run as a sole trader (or business partnership).
 That’s to say, as a person, not as a company.
-Or we could operate as a limited company (or limited liability partnership).
+Or we could run as a limited company (or limited liability partnership).
 The advantages and disadvantages of sole trader vs. limited company are a whole other Business Success Blog.
-To summarise, the more business earns, the greater advantage of it being a company
+But to summarise, the more a business earns, the greater the advantage of running it as a company.

-- Abigail will operate her business as a company, not as herself.
+- Abigail will run her business as a company, not as herself.
 Therefore, we need to register Abigail’s company name with Companies House.
-A simple process that costs £12 a year.
-Assuming that Brighter Interiors Limited doesn’t already exist.
+A straightforward process that costs £12 a year.
+Assuming Brighter Interiors Limited doesn’t already exist.
 Which, of course, it does!
 But this doesn’t matter.
-As she simply chose another name.
+As she simply chose another company name.
 She can still trade as Brighter Interiors.
 Because Abigail’s, albeit differently named, company has registered the Brighter Interiors trademark and domain name.
-And it’s set up her social media as Brighter Interiors
+And she’s set up her social media as Brighter Interiors.

 Name Your Firm for Interior Design Business Success

-Interior design business success needs more than just great design.
+Interior design business success needs more than simply brilliant design.
 Your interior design practice’s lifeblood is its clients.
 That’s to say, without clients, your business will fail.
-So choose a name that resonates with them.
-And there’s only one way to find if it does.
+So, choose a name that resonates with them.
+And there’s only one way to find out if it does.
 Ask them.
 In the same vein, once you’ve got a great name, make sure others can’t take it from you.
-Register the trademark and the domain name
+Register the trademark and the domain name.

 Next month’s Business Success Blog, Why You Need a Website for Interior Design Success.
 Where we explore why a website is critical for your practice.
 Make sure you don’t miss out.
 And subscribe to the YourCoachApproach Business Success Blog

-Need Help to Set Up Your Interior Design Business for Success?
+Need Help Setting Up Your Interior Design Business for Success?